History of South Carolina: Colonial period

 By the end of the 16th century, the Spanish and French had left the area of South Carolina after several reconnaissance missions, expeditions and failed colonization attempts, notably the short-living French outpost of Charlesfort followed by the Spanish town of Santa Elena on modern-day Parris Island between 1562 and 1587.
 In 1629, Charles I, king of England, granted his attorney general a charter to everything between latitudes 36 and 31.
 He called this land the Province of Carolana, which would later be changed to "Carolina" for pronunciation, after the Latin form of his own name.

 In 1663, Charles II granted the land to the eight Lords Proprietors in return for their financial and political assistance in restoring him to the throne in 1660.
 Charles II intended that the newly created Province of Carolina would serve as an English bulwark to the contested lands claimed by Spanish Florida and prevent Spanish expansion northward.
 The eight nobles ruled the Province of Carolina as a proprietary colony.
 After the Yamasee War of 1715–1717, the Lords Proprietors came under increasing pressure from settlers and were forced to relinquish their charter to the Crown in 1719.
 The proprietors retained their right to the land until 1719, when the South Carolina was officially made a crown colony.

 In April 1670, settlers arrived at Albemarle Point, at the confluence of the Ashley and Cooper rivers.
 They founded Charles Town, named in honor of King Charles II.
 Throughout the Colonial Period, the Carolinas participated in many wars against the Spanish and the Native Americans, including the Yamasee and Cherokee tribes.
 In its first decades, the colony's plantations were relatively small and its wealth came from Native American trade, mainly in Native American slaves and deerskins.

 The slave trade adversely affected tribes throughout the Southeast and exacerbated enmity and competition among some of them.
 Historians estimate that Carolinians exported 24,000–51,000 Native American slaves from 1670 to 1717, sending them to markets ranging from Boston in North America to Barbados.
 Planters financed the purchase of African slaves by their sale of Native Americans, finding that they were somewhat easier to control, as they did not know the territory to make good an escape.

-Perhaps the most notable moment in history for South Carolina was the creation of the Regulators in the 1760s, one of the first organized militias in the New World.
+The 1760s saw the creation of the Regulators, one of the first organized militias in the New World.
 The militia proposed ideas of independence and brought increased recognition to the need for backcountry rights in the Carolinas.
-This led to the War of the Regulators, a battle between the regulators and the British soldiers, led mainly by British Royal Governor William Tryon, in the area.
-This battle was the first catalyst in the American Revolution.
+The Regulators in South Carolina were distinct from the Regulator Movement in North Carolina, though they had similar aims.